alphagov/forms-product-page/app/views/pages/accessibility.html.md

 ## How accessible the website and platform are

-We know that some parts of the platform are not yet fully accessible - these issues are mainly to do with the sign in page.
-People with visual impairments may find it harder to navigate this page, as described under the heading 'Non-accessible content'.
+We know that some parts of the platform are not yet fully accessible:

+- there’s only one way for ‘super admin’ users to access the list of users in the form builder’s user management pages.
+Some people may find it harder to navigate to this page, as described under the heading 'Non-accessible content'.

 ## Feedback and contact information